-A credit card machine is a device or software that allows a merchant the ability to process credit cards.
-It interacts with credit cards to transfer funds electronically from the card holder’s account to the merchants account.
-A physical terminal allows the user to swipe a credit card which is then authenticated, funds verified and then initiates a transfer of funds which then take a day or two to reach the merchants bank account.
-Online, a “Virtual Terminal” is used for the same purpose but the transaction is handled through software using a secure, encrypted process.
+A card swipe machine is a device that interacts with credit cards to transfer funds electronically from the cardholder’s account to the merchant’s account.
+A physical payment terminal allows the user to swipe a credit card, which is then authenticated for security.
+Once funds are verified, the machine then initiates a transfer of funds, which take a day or two to reach the merchant’s bank account.
+Charge.com specifically uses our “Virtual Terminal” for online credit card purchases, in which the transaction is handled through software using a secure, encrypted process.

-Merchant service providers like Charge.com provide either physical credit card swipe machines or virtual terminals for a small monthly fee.
+Merchant service providers, like Charge.com, provide either physical credit card swipe machines or virtual payment terminals for a small monthly fee.
 These machines are typically sold or leased to merchants.

-Some credit card terminals operate in conjunction with a POS system like a cash register and some are designed for mobile applications that attach to either a phone or a tablet.
-Charge.com offers merchants numerous options to meet the specific requirements of the merchants.
-A list of Credit Card Terminals can be found at the following link.
+It is common for some credit card terminals to operate in conjunction with a POS (point of sale) system.
+These systems could range from a cash register to wireless mobile applications that attach to either a phone or tablet.
+Charge.com offers merchants numerous options to meet the specific requirements for what your business needs.

 You can find a list of credit card payment terminals here!

 What Is the Best Credit Card Machine for My Business?